Interview with Schunder László, a HEMAist from Győr

 “Good question.
 I guess there are around 250 -300 active HEMA practitioners but there are some other fencers like reenactors, buhurt fighters, etc. If we count the total number, there are a few thousand fencers.
 There is some but not so active contact between HEMAist and reenactors but this is not a big surprise.
 Both groups have very different goals.
 Of course, there are some groups who live in their ivory tower but they are just a joke.

 Baranta is a different kind of animal.
 I have very good contact with Baranta on a personal and professional level too.
 I know a lot of very good fighters within their ranks.
-I have participated in their open tournament 3 times (winning 2 second and 1 first place) and it was a real fun and challenging event.
-But from the HEMAist side, I feel some kind of “we-are-superior-than-you” feeling.
+I have participated in their open tournament 3 times (winning 2 second and 1 first place) and it was a really fun and challenging event.
+But from the HEMAist side, I feel some kind of “we are superior to you” feeling.
 This depends on the sources used by Baranta.
 I do not agree with this.
 They are good fighters and friendly people.
 All the time when I meet with them I learn a lot.
 It is a mistake to miss such an opportunity to hone our skills.
-The ultimate measure of fencing is always the victory.
-If I know all of the manuscripts but I have been beaten: I am not a good fencer.
+The ultimate measure of fencing is always victory.
+If I know all of the manuscripts but have been beaten: I am not a good fencer.
 I am a good scholar, but not a good fencer.
 This is not a new idea: read Lichtenauer.”

 6. Are you preparing for any tournaments in Hungary or abroad?

 “Always.
 Unfortunately, I had very limited time because of my work and other duties.
 During 2019 I was in 6 tournaments, but 5 times I have been there as a father.
 I participated in only 1 HEMA tournament but not as a fencer but as an organizer.
 It was held in Visegrád.
 I plan to organize a minimum of one tournament each year based on our unique ruleset.
 But this year I try to go MHS tournaments, Tyrnhau, and some others.”